ufal/neuralmonkey/docs/source/tutorial.rst

 during training.
 We apply the Levenshtein algorithm to find the shortest edit path from the translated sentence to the post-edited sentence.
-As a little coding excercise, you can implement your own script that does the job, or you may use our preprocessing script from the neuralmonkey package.
+As a little coding excercise, you can implement your own script that does the job, or you may use our preprocessing script from the Neural Monkey package.
 For this, in the neuralmonkey root directory, run::

   scripts/postedit_prepare_data.py \